datastaxdevs/netlify-astra-example/README.md

 6. Clone your new repository into your development workspace after the build is done on Netlify.  theres a github button on the deploy screen you can use.

+7. Get your npm requirements: `npm install`

-7. In your local terminal, run `netlify login` to connect to the service.
+8. In your local terminal, run `netlify login` to connect to the service.

-7. Link your repository to the site you created with `netlify link`
+9. Link your repository to the site you created with `netlify link`

-8. Build your application `netlify build`
+10. Build your application `netlify build`

-9. Set your environment variables on the Netlify site: `netlify env:import`
+11. Set your environment variables on the Netlify site: `netlify env:import`

-9. Run the application `netlify dev`
+12. Run the application `netlify dev`

-10. Open http://localhost:8080 to view your application:
+13. Open http://localhost:8080 to view your application:

-11. Open your Netlify site in the browser:
+14. Open your Netlify site in the browser:
     * Run `netlify sites:list` to find your site URL
     * Launch your site using the URL in the list

-7. You've deployed your app to Netlify!
+15. You've deployed your app to Netlify!
 ![image](https://user-images.githubusercontent.com/3254549/88744842-62233800-d0fd-11ea-8e20-29aa71027885.png)

 ### Things to Note: